swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Sub-directories in each project are organized according to Noble's rules:

-1.  `doc` for documents (such as papers, if you're storing them in version control)
+1.  `doc` for documents (such as manuscripts, if you're storing them in version control)
 2.  `src` for source code of programs written in compiled languages like Fortran, C++ and Java (if any)
     *   Within that, obey languages rules or strong conventions about where source files have to go (e.g., C++ header files, Python package structure)